bekogluaydin/Unity-vocabulary-game-project/README.md

 # Get A Letter
 When the "Harf Al" button is pressed, random a letter are opened in an animated way in the honeycombs below.
 The "Harf Al" button remains inactive until the letter opening animation ends.

 ![Harf Al](https://user-images.githubusercontent.com/51875713/136702642-9627a6c9-7fbd-4369-9b78-509f399d7d50.png)

-The number of letters that can be received is the number of characters in the answer minus one. (n-1)
+The number of letters that can be received is the number of characters in the answer minus one. (n-1) When this number is reached, a pop-up message "You do not have the right to buy letters" appears on the screen.
 ![Harf Al Hakkı Kalmadı](https://user-images.githubusercontent.com/51875713/136702640-70c68334-c1ca-4693-876d-47419368d9ca.png)

 # Questin Point